onja-org/w2_bootstrap_layouts_and_components/README.md

 **Goal:** Create a section with Bootstrap cards showcasing ways to get involved.

 **What you're building:** Three cards in a row (stacking on mobile) with headers, content, and action buttons.

+**🔍 Discovery Challenge:** You'll use the color patterns you've learned to style the card headers and buttons!

 **Step-by-step instructions:**